Nishantsingh-10/python_projects/README.md

-# Complete Automation Project Using Python Script
+# Projects Using Python Script